c1570/Reblitz64/README.md

 A port of the [Blitz!/Austro-Speed](https://csdb.dk/release/?id=72927) C64 BASIC V2 compiler to JavaScript.

-Simple live page (running in your browser): [docs/reblitz64.html](https://c1570.github.io/Reblitz64/reblitz64.html)
+Simple live page (running in your browser): **[docs/reblitz64.html](https://c1570.github.io/Reblitz64/reblitz64.html)**

-You can run the compiler on command line using `node reblitz64.js source.prg target.prg`.
+You can run the compiler on command line using `node reblitz64.js source.prg target.prg i,j,x,y`.
+The last parameter is optional and represents a set of BASIC V2 variables that the compiler is supposed to treat as integer variables (-32768..32767) without requiring the `%` suffix.

 ## Rationale
 The original Blitz! compiler was written in BASIC (with a few assembler helpers for improved performance) and got compiled using itself.

 Porting that compiler using a 6502 emulator (see [blitz 0.1](https://csdb.dk/release/?id=173267)) or emulating the BASIC line structure using a `switch()` based finite state machine is relatively straightforward but does not result in maintainable/readable code.

-Instead, the approach taken here was i) rewriting the original BASIC code to use structured GOTOs only (i.e., GOTOs that form proper IF/THEN/ELSE and loop block structures), ii) creating a transpiler that generates somewhat well-formed JavaScript code (without any GOTOs) from that input.
+Instead, the approach taken here was i) rewriting the original BASIC code to use structured GOTOs only (i.e., GOTOs that form proper IF/THEN/ELSE and loop block structures), ii) creating a transpiler that generates JavaScript code (without any GOTOs) from that input.

-This resulted in a somewhat readable and hackable result, and it's much faster than the emulation approach as well.
+The result is JavaScript code that is more readable and hackable than the results of the other approaches, and it's much faster than the emulation approach as well.

 ### Benchmarks
 Compiling a [36 Kbytes PRG](tests/test-gq6.prg).